Averus89/shopapp/README.md

 ## How to run project locally

-On Windows PowerShell run `runInDocker.ps1`
+On Windows PowerShell run `runInDocker.ps1` [(PowerShell script)](runInDocker.ps1)

-On Linux run `runInDocker.sh`
+On Linux run `runInDocker.sh` [(bash script)](runInDocker.sh)

 The API will be available at http://localhost:8080.

-List of usefull endpoints:
+List of useful endpoints:
 * http://localhost:8080/actuator/prometheus - micrometer metrics for prometheus
 * http://localhost:8080/actuator/health  - health endpoint
 * http://localhost:8080/swagger-ui.html - swagger web ui for testing api

 ## Ideas to improve an application

-//TODO
+* More complex exception handling
+* Adding sonarqube
+* Adding remote repository for docker images
+* Removing default configuration from application.properties
+* Remote configs
+* Adding spring cloud for example for Azure CosmosDB, ActiveDirectory authentication or Kubernetes
+* Adding DiscoveryClient/ServiceDiscovery/LoadBalancer
+* Support for SQL and non-SQL DB like Postgres or Cassandra